Lakunake/Minecraft-WebDisplays-Sync-Player/README.md

 > Beware, Tailscale only allows 3 emails per [Tailnet](https://tailscale.com/kb/1136/tailnet), but it allows a 100 devices to be connected at the same time, so it would be best if you created a new email for your friends to log into tailscale to just for this

 ### Method 3: Cloud Hosting (Render, Heroku, Replit, etc.)
+> Safe-ish..?
+Though hard to set up and do subsequent starts.

 1. Fork the repository: [https://github.com/Lakunake/Minecraft-WebDisplays-Sync-Player](https://github.com/Lakunake/Minecraft-WebDisplays-Video-Player)
 2. Connect your repository to your hosting service